bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 There are not many patrons there.
 We head in to the tavern to secure accomodation.
 Tonight the tavern has [[Muriel Everstone]] playing in the evening.
 So maybe we can talk to her.

 We are unable to secure a slot to perform in the tavern over the weekend.
+We head up to the rooms.